lovisXII/RiVer_SoC/README.md

 ./install_riscv.sh
 ./install_riscof.sh
 ```
-**Please note that if you are running on ubuntu 22.04 you can have issue while installing riscof because of python version. indeed you need python3.6 overwhise it will not works.**
+**Please note that if you are running on ubuntu 22.04 you can have issue while installing riscof because of python version.
+Indeed you need python3.6 overwhise it will not works.**
 To avoid this problem, we wrote **install_python_ub_22_04.sh**, so please run it then run riscof.
 - if you want to run the vhdl core using ghdl, you will need to run
 ```